learning-zone/angular-basics/README.md

-## Top Angular7 Interview Questions and Answers
+## Angular7 Interview Questions and Answers

 |Sl.
 No  | Angular7 Questions|